wsaihopfsg/vos-scripting-how-to/soln/ROI/roi.rst

 This sample demonstrates

-#.
-How to dynamically change ROI through VOS script
+1. How to dynamically change ROI through VOS script
-#.
-Reading of QR codes sequentially through ROI (region-of-interest) adjustment
+2. Reading of QR codes sequentially through ROI (region-of-interest) adjustment

+//todo: parameter table for setparam

 ..
 Note::
   Without any scripting, VOS is able to read up to 64 codes simultaneously at one go within the ROI.